Question

 Set the shift's timeline

-- To arrange members in the order you want them to be contacted, drag them to a new position in in the list.
+To arrange members in the order you want them to be contacted, drag them to a new position in the list.

 For more information about configuring the shift timeline and the different types of escalation delays, see Escalate alerts within a shift.
 You can also periodically change the order of members in the shift timeline, to more evenly distribute notifications; for more information, see Rotate positions within a shift.